evilsocket/opensnitch/wiki/Rules.md

 }
 ```

-If you want to restrict it further, under the `Addresses` tab you can review what binaries established localhost connections, and then add the absolute path to the rule.
+If you want to restrict it further, under the `Addresses` tab you can review what binaries established localhost connections, and then add the absolute path to the rule + destination port.

 ### Best practices